Power usage effectiveness: Notably efficient companies

 In October 2008, Google's data center was noted to have a ratio of 1.21 PUE across all 6 of its centers, which at the time was considered as close to perfect as possible.
 Right behind Google was Microsoft, which had another notable PUE ratio of 1.22.

 Since 2015, Switch, the developer of SUPERNAP data centers, has had a third party audited colocation PUE of 1.18 for its SUPERNAP 7 Las Vegas, Nevada facility, with an average cold aisle temp of 20.6 C and average humidity of 40.3%.
-This is attributed to Switch’s patented hot aisle containment and HVAC technologies.
+This is attributed to Switch's patented hot aisle containment and HVAC technologies.

 As of the end of Q2 2015, Facebook's Prineville data center had a power usage effectiveness (PUE) of 1.078 and its Forest City data center had a PUE of 1.082.

 In October 2015, Allied Control has a claimed PUE ratio of 1.02 through the use of two-phase immersion cooling using 3M Novec 7100 fluid.

 In January 2016, the Green IT Cube in Darmstadt was dedicated with a 1.07 PUE.
 It uses cold water cooling through the rack doors.

 In February 2017, Supermicro has announced deployment of its disaggregated MicroBlade systems.
 An unnamed Fortune 100 company has deployed over 30,000 Supermicro MicroBlade servers at its Silicon Valley data center with a (PUE) of 1.06.

-Through proprietary innovations in liquid cooling systems, French hosting company OVH has managed to attain a PUE ratio of 1.09 in its data centers in Europe and North America.
+Through proprietary innovations in liquid cooling systems, French hosting company OVH has managed to attain a PUE ratio of 1.09 in its data centers in Europe and North America while in 2023 they reported a 12 months overall PUE of 1.29.

+In 2021, Google reported a PUE of 1.1 across their data centers worldwide, and less than 1.06 for their best sites.

+In scientific projects in 2022, the Research Institutes of Sweden reported a PUE of 1.0148, notably reached in the north of Sweden.